Mirror anomaly in fermionic topological orders: Examples

 This example is a double semion-fermion topological order $\rm SF \boxtimes SF$.
 It contains eight anyons,

 where $s_1$ and $s_2$ are two semions.
-Note that while stacking two $\rm SF$'s into $\rm SF \boxtimes SF$, the transparent fermions from each layer is identified.
+Note that when stacking two $\rm SF$'s into $\rm SF \boxtimes SF$, the transparent fermions from each layer should be identified.
 Fusion rules and topological spins can be easily deduced from those of a single SF topological order.
 The permutation $\rho_m$ is given by

 The mirror eigenvalues are $\mu_{s_1}= \kappa_1$, $\mu_{s_2}=\kappa_2$, $\mu_{s_1s_2}=\kappa_1\kappa_2$, and others can be obtained by composition.

 It is insufficient to determine $\{n_v,p_v\}$ by Eqs.~\eqref{eq:Lambda-relation1} and \eqref{eq:Lambda-relation2} only when there are non-Majorana vortices in $\mathcal{B}$.
 So, we consider the Abelian $\Z_2^f$-gauged theories of $\mathcal{C}_{\rm SF \boxtimes SF}$: